DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 ### Build inside a Docker container

-If your build process is executed in CI within a Docker container, perform the following steps to ensure that the build can access git information:
+If your build process is executed in CI within a Docker container, perform the following steps to ensure that the build can access Git information:

 1. Add the following text to your `.dockerignore` file.
 This ensures that the build process is able to access a subset of the `.git` folder, enabling it to determine the git commit hash and repository URL.